John Dory

-John Dory, St Pierre, or Peter's fish, refers to fish of the genus Zeus, especially Zeus faber, of widespread distribution.
-It is an edible demersal coastal marine fish with a laterally compressed olive-yellow body which has a large dark spot, and long spines on the dorsal fin.
+John Dory, St Pierre, or Peter's fish are names which refers to fish of the genus Zeus, especially Zeus faber, which is a demersal coastal marine fish.
+This widespread species has a laterally compressed olive-yellow body which has a large dark spot, and long spines on the dorsal fin.
 Its large eyes at the front of the head provide it with binocular vision and depth perception, which are important for predators.
 The John Dory's eye spot on the side of its body also confuses prey, which are scooped up in its large mouth.